kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     ```

 **Requirements for Auto Factory:**

 - Class must not be abstract
 - Must have exactly one public constructor
 - Must be `final` (unless it has AOP aspects)
 - Constructor parameters become dependencies
 - **Must be in a Gradle module with @KoraApp or @KoraSubmodule**

-**Component Lifecycle:**
+Component Lifecycle:

-- **Discovery**: Found by annotation processor during compilation
+- Discovery: Found by annotation processor during compilation
-- **Validation**: Dependencies checked at compile time
+- Validation: Dependencies checked at compile time
-- **Creation**: Instance created at application startup if required (or marked with `@Root`)
+- Creation: Instance created at application startup if required (or marked with `@Root`)
-- **Injection**: Same instance provided to all dependent components
+- Injection: Same instance provided to all dependent components
-- **Destruction**: Managed by container during shutdown
+- Destruction: Managed by container during shutdown

-### @Module
+### `@Module` { #module }

 Groups related component factories together and marks interfaces as modules to be injected into the dependency container at compile time.
-A module is an interface that contains factory methods for creating components.
+A module is an interface that contains factory methods for
+creating components.
 All factory methods within a module become available to the dependency container.

-**What Modules Do:**
+What Modules Do:

-- **Factory Collection**: Group related component factories in one place
+- Factory Collection: Group related component factories in one place
-- **Code Organization**: Separate concerns across different modules
+- Code Organization: Separate concerns across different modules
-- **Reusability**: Modules can be shared across applications
+- Reusability: Modules can be shared across applications
-- **Override Support**: Factory methods can be overridden in extending interfaces
+- Override Support: Factory methods can be overridden in extending interfaces

-**Scope**: `@Module` interfaces are processed within Gradle modules that contain `@KoraApp` or `@KoraSubmodule` interfaces.
+Scope: `@Module` interfaces are processed within Gradle modules that contain `@KoraApp` or `@KoraSubmodule` interfaces.
 External modules from libraries are inherited through interface extension.

 ===! ":fontawesome-brands-java: Java"